infra-monkey/ansible_role_etcd_backup/README.md

 >Backups are stored in {{ backup_dir }}/{{ ansible_fqdn }}/etcd/date

->Use `etcdctl` to restore those backups.
+>Use `etcdctl snapshot restore` to restore those backups.
 Make sure to set the appropriate options.

 >Webhook notifications only support rocketchat for the moment.